KantaraInitiative/wg-otto/minutes/025-otto_minutes-11-4-2015.md

  - Judith Bush
  - Janusz Ulanowski
  - Jim Willeke
- - Rainer Hoerber

 ## Non-voting members
+  - Rainer Hoerbe
   - Smit Joshi

 ## Discussion of Blockchain

-Replace blockchain with "public ledger", proof of transaction that is very fast.
+Let us replace the term blockchain with "public ledger" when talking on the functionl level.
+The ledger provides a proof of transaction that is very fast and distributed.
+Whether the implementaiton layer uses a blockhain or a pure Merkle tree is a different question.

 Alan asked "is the problem that we don't trust the federation--worried about a malicious party changing the data."

-Rainer pointed out that trusting the federation operator is a problem, because hacking is so prevalent.
+Rainer pointed out that trusting the federation operator or a trusted thrid party in general is a problem, because hacking is so prevalent.

-However, if the federation gets hacked, they can put invalid data on the blockchain.
+However, if the federation gets hacked, they can append invalid data on the blockchain.
+(Any other change than adding at the end is infeasible.)
+As a counter measure each owner of an assertion in the ledger is obliged to monitor his own entries on an ongoing basis.
+To prevent detection the attacker would have to subvert the monitoring system (which might not be internet-facing) as well, which is much harder.

-However, with a signed ledger, the federation asserts an affiliation, but cannot change the underlying data.
-The hacker would have to append a new record, and then link it.
-This would be easier to detect than in a conventional database.

-Multiple authoritative parties alleviates some of the issues associated with X.500-like trust models.
-Domain ownership is certified by a CA or a domain registry--these are fundamental assertions which are part of SAML metadata.
-A distributed ledger offers a less hierachical data model, which could alleviate interdomain trust.
+Multiple authoritative parties alleviates some of the issues associated with SAML-MD or X.500-like trust models.
+Domain ownership is certified by a CA or a domain registry, name-key binding with some registrar, and the contact point by the entity operator.
+These are atomic assertions which are part of SAML metadata.
+Products consume aggregated metadata, such as an X509 cert and SAML entit descriptor.

+Data in the blockchain can be limited to a hash of a key and a URL pointing to the actual assertion.
+That assertion could be behind a paywall to support business models that charge for assertions (D&B-type business information).

 Is this trust community small enough to pre-share certificates to establish trust.
-Perhaps the ledger could be created on the fly.
+Perhaps the list of certificate could be created on the fly.

 Alan pointed out that this project has a lot in common with LOCSS http://www.lockss.org based at Stanford University Libraries, provides libraries and publishers with award-winning,